Xetibo/ReSet-Doc/sections/result/dbus.typ

 #subsubsection("Daemon and Application")
 As explained in @Introduction, ReSet will include a daemon and a client application to this daemon.
-It is therefore necessary to use inter process communication to provide functionality on the application.
+It is therefore necessary to use inter-process communication to provide functionality on the application.
 In this section, example usages and the IPC architecture are elaborated.

 #figure(sourcecode(```rs